axcheron/axcheron.github.io/_htb/02_writeup_sauna.md

 SMB         10.129.95.180  445    SAUNA            [+] egotistical-bank.local\svc_loanmgr:Moneymakestheworldgoround!
 ```

 The credentials are valid.
-Back to BloodHound, we can see that **svc_loanmgr** account have the *GetChangesAll* privilege on the target domain.
+Back to BloodHound, we can see that **svc_loanmgr** account has the *GetChangesAll* privilege on the target domain.

 ![image-center](/images/htb/htb_sauna_bloodhound_01.png){: .align-center}